StefanS-O/jupiterbroadcasting-hugo-mvp/README.md

 * Static Site using Hugo
 * Complete publishing workflow using Github and Github Actions
-* RSS feed generation
 * Template using SCSS (without node dependencies using Hugo extended)
 * only Vanilla JS is used (single files with concat workflow)
-* Highly configurable with config.toml
+* Highly configurable with config.toml and config folder
 * data structure for hosts
 * Multishow capable

 ## ToDo

+* RSS feed generation
 * Integrate Gitlab Actions
 * Search Function (probably Lunr)
 * Contact Form (?)